 Dealing in marijuana can be enhanced to a felony charge if additional circumstances exist.
 The charge becomes a Level 6 Felony if the amount of the marijuana was less than thirty (30) grams of marijuana and the defendant has a prior conviction for a drug offense.
 Additionally, the charge becomes a Level 6 Felony if the amount of the drug involved it at least thirty (30) grams but less than ten (10) pounds of marijuana.

 Dealing in marijuana can even become a Level 5 Felony.
-The dealing of marijuana becomes a Level 5 Felony if the amount is in excess of ten (10) pounds or if the offense involved a sale to a minor.
+The dealing of marijuana becomes a Level 5 Felony if the amount is in excess of ten (10) pounds if they have a prior dealing offense; if the amount is over ten (10) pounds; or if the offense involved a sale to a minor.

 As one would suspect, in Indiana it is also a crime to possess marijuana; regardless of your intent to deal or not.
-If you possess marijuana and the amount is under thirty (30) grams, the penalty is an A Misdemeanor.
-However, it is a Level 6 Felony if it is more than 30 grams.
+Pursuant to Indiana Code 35-48-4-11 If you possess marijuana and the amount is under thirty (30) grams, the penalty is an B Misdemeanor(carrying a penalty of up 0 to 180 days in jail).
+However, it is an A misdemeanor(carrying a penalty of 0 to 365 days in jail) if it is more than 30 grams.
 This includes possessing, cultivating or growing marijuana.

-In most jurisdictions, if it is your first offense and your charge is an A misdemeanor the State will likely offer you a diversion(prosecutor run program) or a conditional discharge(court run program) where if you comply with certain terms during a fixed period of time, your charge will be dismissed.
+In most counties in Indiana, if it is your first offense and your charge is an B misdemeanor the State will likely offer you a diversion(prosecutor run program) or a conditional discharge(court run program) where if you comply with certain terms during a fixed period of time, your charge will be dismissed.

-Should you find yourself facing a marijuana charge in Indiana you may be facing prison time or other substantial penalties such as probation.
+Should you find yourself facing a marijuana charge in Indiana you may be facing jail time or other substantial penalties such as probation.
 Many times in these cases there are search and seizure issues that are fairly complex and could substantially impact the outcome on your case.
 The Indianapolis Criminal Defense Attorneys at Banks & Brower understand the law regarding marijuana related crimes and stand at the ready to help you with your criminal charges.
 For more information regarding our criminal practice click here.
 For more information about the substantial criminal law experience of our attorneys click here.
-You can also contact us by calling 317-870-0019.
+You can also contact us by calling 317-870-0019 or shoot us an email at email@example.com.